wangtian24/tian-scripts/README.md

 ### Linting and type checking

 This repo uses `ruff` for Python linting and `mypy` to make sure Python code is typed.
+Please download the IDE extensions from [here](https://code.visualstudio.com/docs/python/linting) to help with linting and type checking.
 Github actions in `.github/workflows` are set up to run these linters on push and pull requests.

 ## Deployment